deezer/zeroNoteSamba/README.md

 # Download sample audio example
 wget https://github.com/deezer/spleeter/raw/master/audio_example.mp3
 ```
+Note that Spleeter dependencies can be a little tricky to install.
+Please consult the package's [repository](https://github.com/deezer/spleeter) for proper installation instructions.

 One can then get started with the following Python code snippet in order to explore the trained model's outputs: